mParthSaharanf/VAE-PyTorch/README.md

 cd vae-pytorch
 python run.py -c configs/<config-file-name.yaml>
 ```
-write config file name of the model in place of <config-file-name.yaml>
+Replace <config-file-name.yaml> with the name of the configuration file for the model you want to run.

 ## Available Implementations